 - Minimal nursing staff will be available to receive patients.
 Staff has been instructed to wear medically protective gear, in addition to frequent hand washing with soap and water for a minimum of 20 seconds.

 - Nursing staff has been instructed to wipe down all areas with antivirus products in between each patient.

-- All staff members will be wearing latex gloves, facemasks, and surgical gowns when handling your beloved pet.
+- All staff members will be wearing latex gloves and facemasks when handling your beloved pet.